RECIPE IDEA: Gluten Free Dairy Free White Bread Tastes Like BREAD

 If you are good at cutting homemade bread, you might get 20 slices from a loaf.
 If you have my cutting skills, it’s likely you will get about 18 slices.

-To make this bread, I used my Kitchen Aid stand mixer with bowl and whip attachment, measuring cups, measuring spoons, a small wire whisk, a rubber spatula, and a loaf pan.
+To make this Gluten Free Dairy Free White Bread, I used my Kitchen Aid stand mixer with bowl and whip attachment, measuring cups, measuring spoons, a small wire whisk, a rubber spatula, and a loaf pan.
 I use a serrated bread knife to cut the bread.